iiyyll01lin/ctcf-predictor/README.md

 * **Negative Test Examples:** The `prepare_datasets.R` script now **automatically generates negative examples** using one of several methods (simple shuffling, dinucleotide shuffling, or random sequence generation).
 This can be configured through parameters in the script.
 No manual addition of negative examples is required.
 * **Sequence Length:** Ensure the `target_length` parameter in `prepare_datasets.R` matches the desired length for your PWM and that your training/test sequences conform to this.
-* **Reference Genome:** The download script uses only chr21 for demonstration.
-For a real analysis, use the full reference genome corresponding to your peak data (modify `download_data.sh`).
+* **Reference Genome:** By default, the download script uses only chr21 in demo mode for quicker testing.
+For a real analysis, use the full reference genome by running the script without the -d flag.
+* **Disk Space Requirements:** Be aware of the file sizes when using this pipeline:
+  * Full hg38 reference genome: ~3.1 GB
+  * Chr21 only (demo mode): ~46 MB
+  * ENCODE CTCF peaks file: ~2.7 MB
+  * Extracted sequences: ~8.8 MB
+  * Ensure you have at least 4 GB of free space for the full analysis mode, or 100 MB for the demo mode.
 * **Test Set Quality:** The evaluation's reliability depends heavily on the quality and representativeness of your prepared `test_sequences.fasta` file.
 * **Scoring Method:** The prediction script uses a log2-likelihood ratio score.
 * **Threshold:** The `prediction_threshold` in `scripts/predict_ctcf.R` is crucial for prediction and may need calibration based on evaluation results.